-Fire drills are performed twice each calendar year in Benson, Johnson, Georgia and Tennessee Halls (one in the Fall semester and another in the Spring semester).
+Fire drills are performed twice each calendar year in all campus residential buildings with the exception of UTA (one in the Fall semester and another in the Spring semester).

 Due to the type of fire safety systems installed in Bush, Redford, Shingler, and University Terrace Apartments A, B, & C, twice annual meetings are held (in lieu of drills) to review the fire emergency policies and procedures as outlined in the Annual Fire Safety Report and the Emergency, Evacuation, and Operations Plan.